PyroSamurai/TED/devTips.md

 * 1.0.1 - bug fix, minor update
     * Use 1.0.01 format if you plan to have 10+ updates between features
 * 1.1.0 - added feature(s)
-    * Use 1.01.0 format if you plan to have 10+ features between major versions
+    * Use 1.01.0 format if you plan to have 10+ feature updates between major versions
 * 2.0.0 - big step up, may not be compatible or optimised for version 1.x

 ## What is not an improvement with respect to user-side features: